 Crapless Craps vs. Craps

 If you’re wondering just how the above rules differ from those of traditional craps, you’re not alone.
-But don’t panic – it’s a lot more simple than you might think.
+But don’t panic — it’s much simpler than you might think.

 Simply put, the main difference between the two sets of rules is that in traditional craps you can lose in the come-out roll while in crapless craps you can’t.

-In crapless craps the only winning number in the come-out roll is the 7 while all other numbers are turned into points.
-Removing the loss on the come-out roll is a great feature, but it’s important to keep in mind that it also halves your chances of winning on the come-out roll since the 11 has been removed.
+In crapless craps, the only winning number in the come-out roll is the 7, while all other numbers are turned into points.
+Removing the loss on the come-out roll is a great feature, but it’s essential to keep in mind that it also halves your chances of winning on the come-out roll since the 11 has been removed.

 Crapless Craps Odds

-The odds of winning a game of crapless craps depend completely on the number that you wager.
+The odds of winning a game of crapless craps depend entirely on the number you wager.
 The average house edge for crapless craps is 5.38%, but again, the exact amount is affected by the number the player bets.

 Why You Should Play Crapless Craps

-Variety is the spice of life, they say, and so it’s important to introduce something different into your normal casino routine.
-If you play at an online casino with real money the chances are that you’ve played traditional craps time and again, which doesn’t come as a surprise because it’s one of the favorite casino games out there.
+Variety is the spice of life, they say, and so it’s important to introduce something different into your regular casino routine.
+If you play at an online casino with real money, the chances are that you’ve played traditional craps repeatedly, which doesn’t come as a surprise because it’s one of the favorite casino games out there.

-Trying a new twist on an old favorite is always a good way to change the pace and experience something different.
-Casinos are constantly evolving popular games, with the introduction of new versions such as crapless craps or something else equally exciting such as live dealer online casino games.
+Trying a new twist on an old favorite is an excellent way to change the pace and experience something different.
+Casinos constantly evolve popular games, introducing new versions like crapless craps or something equally exciting like live dealer online casino games.